How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 • Sauté the spice powders in oil before adding liquids

-• Simmer on low heat after mixing everything together
+• Simmer on low heat after mixing everything

 • Mash about 1/4 of the beans to thicken the gravy naturally